Balaklaka/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 DFU Server model
 ================

-The DFU Server model can be added to the Mesh Shell by enabling :option:`CONFIG_BT_MESH_BLOB_SRV` and :option:`CONFIG_BT_MESH_DFU_SRV`.
+The DFU Server model can be added to the Mesh Shell by enabling :kconfig:option:`CONFIG_BT_MESH_BLOB_SRV` and :kconfig:option:`CONFIG_BT_MESH_DFU_SRV`.
 The DFU Server demonstrates the Firmware upgrade target role by accepting any firmware upgrade.
 The Mesh Shell DFU Server will discard the incoming firmware data, but otherwise behave as a proper DFU target node.

 ``mesh dfu-applied``